Tips for Installing and Removing the Plastic Gizmo for Night Bags

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,370 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 Whoa

-Hi Spillman31,
+Hi spillman31

 I agree with Sweede, the only universal adapter is a piece of rubber or latex tubing.
-The manufacturer of whatever type of urostomy pouch you use may be able to assist you; most of them use the pinch and pull technique.
+The manufacturer of whatever type of urostomy pouch you use may be able to assist you, most of them use the pinch and pull technique.
 If you look on your box of appliances, there is usually a 1-800 phone number to call for assistance.
 If you have issues with hand/finger dexterity, they or your ostomy nurse may be able to give you some suggestions.

 Sorry I haven't been of much help.